Ajinkz/CRUD-operations-Elasticsearch/README.md

 PUT /index-name

 `curl -XPUT "localhost:9200/products?&pretty"`

 ![Create index](/images/5_put_index.jpg)

 ##  Query a index/document
-Apart from curl.
-We also use Postman or YARC for handling API request PUT /index-name/document-name/id
+Apart from curl, you also use Postman or YARC for handling API request PUT /index-name/document-name/id

 ```
 {
   “field”:”value”,
-    ...
+    ... : ...
 }
 ```
 Id is optional, if not provided it will generate a unique id for this record